-The academy trust is a charitable company limited by guarantee and an exempt charity.

-The charitable company's Articles of Association is the primary governing document of the academy trust.
+The academy trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
 The Governors of The Federation of Abbey Schools Academy Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company is known as The Federation of Abbey Schools.